 - Factual error in decision letter: Wrong dates, wrong names, wrong financial amounts, or wrong references to evidence

-- Failure to consider submitted evidence: Caseworker did not review documents that were submitted with the application — full document requirements framework explains what should have been considered
+- Failure to consider submitted evidence: Caseworker did not review documents submitted with the application — the full document requirements framework explains what should have been considered

 - Misapplication of the Immigration Rules: Wrong rule cited, wrong threshold applied, or wrong qualifying period calculated